twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 **Klarna** is a large BNPL and checkout network that finances consumer purchases and collects instalments from shoppers on behalf of merchants.
 Its core risk book is consumer receivables and merchant performance, not protocol-level credit to other apps.

-Recently, Klarna announced a **USD-pegged stablecoin** to reduce costs for international payments and FX, and to route more of its settlement flow over crypto rails.
-That stablecoin is planned to launch on **Tempo**, a dedicated payments Layer 1.
-Tempo is an **EVM-compatible L1** incubated by Stripe and Paradigm, designed for high-volume, real-world payments with a strong focus on stablecoin transactions and low fees.
+A USD-pegged stablecoin and the **Tempo** payments L1 add a crypto rail: the stablecoin is used to reduce costs for international payments and FX, and to route more settlement flow over a dedicated, EVM-compatible L1 optimised for high-volume, low-cost stablecoin transactions.

 In that stack: